GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### A man provided with paper, pencil, and rubber, and subject to strict discipline, is in effect a universal machine.
+> ### Should array indices start at 0 or 1?
+My compromise of 0.5 was rejected without, I thought, proper consideration.
 >
-> ~ *Alan Turing*
+> ~ *Stan Kelly-Bootle*

 ---
 ## 🏎 Quick Facts